dayvista/portfolio-website-v2/src/content/form-handling-in-react-with-validation.md

 ```

 - The first argument to the `test` function names the test.
 The second argument is the error message that will be displayed to the user when the test fails.
 - The final argument is where the magic happens. `enforce()` is passed the user's input from the `data` object. `vest` is able to chain together rules.
-It's easy to tell from the names of the chained functions what's happening:
-- The input is tested to verify that it is not `null`, is a string, and that it matches a crazy email regex from [this site](https://www.emailregex.com/).
+It's easy to tell from the names of the chained functions what's happening: input is tested to verify that it is not `null`, is a string, and that it matches a crazy email regex from [this site](https://www.emailregex.com/).

 4. Now, we bring it all together using the `@hookform/resolvers` package.
 Return to the `SampleForm.jsx` file and modify it to match the following: